-Your back is designed to carry the loads of a healthy normal-weight human.
-If you are obese, you put more stress on your spine then it was naturally designed for.
-This will add stress to your muscles, nerves, ligaments and bones of the spinal area.
+Your back is designed to carry loads of a healthy normal-weight human.
+If you are obese, you put more stress on your spine than it was naturally designed for.
+This will add stress to your muscles, nerves, ligaments, and bones of the spinal area.
 A lifestyle with lots of healthy eating and exercise is a great way to stop this happening.

 As a rule, try and think about what effect your activities are having on your spine.
 As long as you ensure that you are thinking about your back, you are much less likely to do something silly to injure it.
 Back injuries are very easy to cause and are often then lifelong problems.
 Do yourself a favor, think about your back!
 (2)